filsan-musa/filsan-musa/README.md

 - 🔭 I’m starting my MS in Data Science.
 - 👯 I'm interested in collaborating on projects and research related to the fields of Generative AI and Computer Vision.
 - ⚡ Interests: Computer Vision, and Generative AI (particularly image generation, synthesis, and modifications)
-- 💡 Goals: Expland understanding of deep learning, strengthen mathematical foundation, enhance data engineering skills, keep up with relevant research and developments in areas of interest.
+- 💡 Goals: Expand understanding of deep learning, strengthen mathematical foundation, enhance data engineering skills, keep up with relevant research and developments in areas of interest.
 - 📫 Reach me on LinkedIn: https://www.linkedin.com/in/filsan-musa/

 #### Frequently Used Tools: